homeservicewhiz/homeservicewhiz/src/pages/index.md

     title: HOME REMODELING DONE RIGHT!
     subtitle: ''
     content: >
+      One Stop Solution for all your home imorovement needs.
 Call now to speak with a home improvement specialist or schedule a call for later.
     actions:
       - type: action
         label: Call Now